shkherad/rails-activerecord-many-to-many/README.md

 beck.songs << lonesome_tears
 ```

+## Lab
 #### In the Rails console.
 - Take a look at each Artist's songs.
 - Take a look at each Song's artists.
+- Draw the contents of each Artist, SongColloborator and Song table in the DB.
+- Show an instructor your drawings.

 #### In the UI
 - Take a look at each Artist's songs.
 - Take a look at each Song's artists.

 Oops, some work needs to be done here, ay!

+## Demo